 Keto, gluten-free, organic: If a pet owner is on a specific diet, chances are their dog is on it, too, a new University of Guelph study reveals.
 But when it comes to a grain-free diet, owners seem to choose it more for their dogs than themselves, the study also found.

 ‘It demonstrates that many variables, not just dietary habits, influence the selection of dog food,’ said study lead author Sydney Banton, a master’s student in U of G’s Department of Animal Biosciences.
+An example is, if a dog owner is fond of eating vanilla ice cream, can dogs eat vanilla ice cream too?

 The international Pet Food Consumer Habit Survey is the first of its kind to examine factors involved in pet owners choosing grain-free dog food in both Europe and North America.
 It has just been published in PLOS One.